 - What to Expect and How to Prepare

-- Reasons to visit in Japan in the rainy season
+- Things to Do in Japan During the Rainy Season

 - Japan Wonder Travel Tours

 In general, Tsuyu starts in early to mid-June and will last for about a month and end about halfway through July.
 The date it starts varies as it depends on the area.
 For example, it will usually start around mid-May in Okinawa which is in the southern part of Japan, while it hits Tokyo around the middle of June.
 However, Hokkaido, the northernmost prefecture of Japan, tends to not be affected by Tsuyu as the seasonal rain front disappears before it reaches the northernmost area of Japan.
 Although the amount of rain generally increases during this time of year even up in Hokkaido.

 During the rainy season, the humidity increases to about 75% at most times.
 Depending on the year, it sometimes brings record-breaking rainfall which can cause heavy damage to the affected areas.
 In addition, the unstable and extreme weather is sometimes followed by typhoons, which start to develop more frequently during this season.

 That being said, if you imagine the rainy season in Japan being constant rain and dark clouds, that’s not necessarily the case.
 A lot of people think the rainy season in Japan isn’t all that bad, especially if you come from a country that gets a lot of rain and are already used to it.